Amwell's licensed online therapists are on call to provide treatment whenever you need help.

-Review the education, experience, and approach to treatment for our therapists and choose one that works for you
+- Review our providers's education, experience, and approach to treatment and choose a provider that works for you.

 With the Amwell web or mobile app, you can see a psychologist or counselor face‑to‑face to address common behavioral health challenges, from the privacy and comfort of your own home.
 Amwell’s online therapy services are available nationwide and include a network of more than 350 psychologists, social workers, and other mental health disciplines with a wide variety of specialties.